Updated: 02/2026

 1407.07 DORS Approval

-Subsequent to review and recommendations by the RISE Business Plan Development Committee, business plans will be forwarded to DORS regional management for review.
+Subsequent to review and recommendations by the DORS Business Plan Review committee, the Business Plan will be forwarded to Regional Management for review.
 The review will include consideration of:

-The recommendations of the Business Plan Development Committee.
+- The recommendations of the Business Plan Review committee.

 1407.08 IPE Amendment/Service Provision